southkorea/southkorea-maps/README.md

 ### Data
 The following data are available.<br>
-Numbers are data sizes in MB, in the following order: All, Provinces, Municipalities, Submunicipalities:
+Numbers are data sizes in the following order: Country border, Provinces, Municipalities, Submunicipalities.

 <table>
 <thead>